 Since March 2020, these performances have become a special musical habit for many of us, eagerly looked forward to each morning.
 And the range of music performed has been impressive, all bringing a special moment to each day.
 All of the daily selections, going back to March 2020, are available at the Voices of Connection blog, a special link to the daily programs.

-To receive the daily programs, simply put yourself on the Voice of America mailing list.
+To receive the daily programs, simply put yourself on the Voices of Ascension mailing list.
 The programs are expected to continue through September, but check out the appeal below, since funding will be stretched during the post-pandemic recovery and the company is seeking support in order to continue the daily programs.

 In a recent comment, Dennis Keene said what is probably the most appropriate way to think about the daily programs: “I hope this project continues to bring you peace as it has done for us.”
 I am in total agreement.